NeCTAR-RC/tutorials/_kubernetes-advanced/02-gateway.md

 ---
-title: Creating an Envoy Gateway with a static IP address
+title: Creating Envoy GatewayClass and EnovyProxy with a floating IP address
 order: 2
 duration: 20
 ---

-This section presents the deployment of an Envoy Gateway configured with a static external IP address.
-The three steps outlined below serve as a replacement for Step 6 in the [Installing Envoy Gateway]({{ site.baseurl }}/kubernetes/06-gateway) in Kubernetes tutorial.
+This section describes the deployment of an Envoy GatewayClass, in which a floating IP is assigned to the EnvoyProxy loadbalancer, operating under the default Envoy Gateway Controller Namespace Mode.
+The three steps outlined below serve as a replacement for Step 5 in the [Installing Envoy Gateway]({{ site.baseurl }}/kubernetes/06-gateway) in Kubernetes tutorial.
 Prior to proceeding, users are required to possess adequate privileges to access and operate the Nectar CLI interface.

 1. Create a floating IP address via Nectar Openstack CLI interface, the network must be project floating IP network and note down the IP